Independent Olympians at the Olympic Games

 Athletes have competed as independent Olympians at the Olympic Games for various reasons, including political transition, international sanctions, suspensions of National Olympic Committees, and compassion.
-Independent athletes have come from North Macedonia, East Timor, South Sudan and Curaçao following geopolitical changes in the years before the Olympics, from the Federal Republic of Yugoslavia (present-day Montenegro and Serbia) as a result of international sanctions, from India and Kuwait due to the suspensions of their National Olympic Committees, and from Russia for mass violations of anti-doping rules.
+Independent athletes have come from North Macedonia, East Timor, South Sudan and Curaçao following geopolitical changes in the years before the Olympics, from the Federal Republic of Yugoslavia (present-day Serbia and Montenegro) as a result of international sanctions, and from India and Kuwait due to the suspensions of their National Olympic Committees.
+Starting from 2018, athletes from Russia have competed under a neutral designation for various reasons, mainly mass violations of anti-doping rules and since 2022, the Belarus-assisted invasion of Ukraine.

-Medals were won by independent Olympians at the 1992 and 2016 Olympics, both times in shooting.
+Apart from Russian athletes who won more than hundred medals under a neutral designation, medals were won by independent Olympians at the 1992 and 2016 Olympics, both times in shooting.
 The naming and country code conventions for these independent Olympians have not been consistent.
 Independent Paralympians have participated at Paralympic Games for the same reasons as independent Olympians.

 Precursors

 Prior to the 1906 Intercalated Games, entry was not restricted to teams nominated by National Olympic Committees (NOCs).
 Mixed-nationality teams competed in some team events.
 Participants in individual events are retrospectively credited to their nationality of the time.

 The 1940 Winter Olympics was reassigned to Garmisch-Partenkirchen in spring 1939.
-In concert with Nazi German claims on Czechoslovakia, the organisers refused to recognise the Czechoslovakia NOC; however they were prepared to allow its athletes to enter under the Olympic flag.
+In concert with German claims on Czechoslovakia, the organisers refused to recognise the Czechoslovakia NOC; however, they were prepared to allow its athletes to enter under the Olympic flag.
 In any event, the Games were cancelled because of World War II.

-In the Cold War, some athletes who emigrated from Communist Europe countries were unable to compete at the Olympics, as their original state's NOC neither wanted them on its own team nor gave them permission to transfer nationality.
+During the Cold War, some athletes who emigrated from Soviet Bloc countries were unable to compete at the Olympics, as their original state's NOC neither wanted them on its own team nor gave them permission to transfer nationality.
 Some applied to compete as individuals in 1952 and 1956 but were refused.

 When Guyana joined the 1976 Olympic boycott, its sprinter James Gilkes asked the IOC to be allowed to compete as an individual, but was refused.

 The IOC first made provisions for athletes to compete under the Olympic flag in time for the 1980 Summer Olympics in Moscow.
 Some NOCs, mostly from Western Europe, wished to attend the Games despite their governments' support for the American-led boycott in protest of the Soviet invasion of Afghanistan.
 The NOCs hesitated to use national symbols without government approval, so the IOC relaxed this requirement: 14 NOCs competed under the Olympic flag, while three, New Zealand, Spain and Portugal, competed under their respective NOCs' flag.